Manhunter (film): Soundtrack

-Manhunter's soundtrack "dominates the film," with music that is "explicitly diegetic the entire way."
+Manhunter's soundtrack "dominates the film," with music that is "explicitly non-diegetic the entire way."
 Steve Rybin has commented that the music is not intended to correlate with the intensity of the action portrayed alongside it, but rather to signify when the viewer should react with a "degree of aesthetic distance" from the film, or be "suture[d] into the diegetic world" more closely.
 The soundtrack album was released in limited quantities in 1986, on MCA Records (#6182).
 It was not, however, released on compact disc at the time, but only on cassette tape and vinyl record.

-On 19 March 2007, a two-CD set titled Music from the Films of Michael Mann was released, featuring four tracks from Manhunter: The Prime Movers' "Strong As I Am," Iron Butterfly's "In-A-Gadda-Da-Vida," Shriekback's "This Big Hush," and Red 7's "Heartbeat."
+In March 2007, a two-CD set titled Music from the Films of Michael Mann was released, featuring four tracks from Manhunter: The Prime Movers' "Strong As I Am," Iron Butterfly's "In-A-Gadda-Da-Vida," Shriekback's "This Big Hush," and Red 7's "Heartbeat."
 In March 2010, Intrada Records announced that they were releasing the Manhunter soundtrack on CD for the first time, with an extra track, "Jogger's Stakeout" by The Reds.

 The Reds were contacted about contributing to the film's soundtrack after submitting their music for possible use on Miami Vice.
 They recorded their score over a period of two months, in studios in Los Angeles and New York City.
-They recorded 28 minutes of music for the film; however, several cues were replaced later with music by Shriekback and Michel Rubini.
+They recorded 28 minutes of music for the film.
+Several cues were replaced later with music by Shriekback and Michel Rubini.
 "Comfortably Numb" by Pink Floyd and "I Had Too Much to Dream (Last Night)" by The Electric Prunes have both been cited by The Reds' vocalist Rick Shaffer as influences on the film's soundtrack.
 Mann selected "Strong as I Am" by The Prime Movers for the film and later funded the filming of a music video for the song's release as a single.

 Music in the film's screen credits which are not listed above were never included until the release of the double LP on Waxwork Records in July 2018: